cheapjack/ShrimpCraft/README.md

  * Liverpool Maritime Museum
  * [Do-It-Anyway festival](http://opensourcingfestivals.eu/events/do-it-anyway-festival-sheffield-uk) at [Access Space](http://access-space.org/) in partnership with [Piksel](http://piksel.no/) [Sheffield Images](https://www.flickr.com/photos/ajsteggell/sets/72157653152049145)
  * [Piksel15 Get A Life!
 City-Water Workshop](http://15.piksel.no/city-water/) with Gemma May Latham and Elizabeth Weihe

+###Health & Saftey

+Any launching of software or hardware on the water must be done under adult supervision with appropriate considerations to health and safety.
+None of the authors or copyright holders of this Repo nor its components accept any liability in any event arising from the use of this software or hardware.

+Please look at the LICENSE.txt file.
+By using any of the repo contents you agree to it's terms